Who are we?

 What are your communion practices?

-We also provide grape juice, for those who prefer that over wine.
+We also provide grape juice and gluten free wafers for those with special dietary needs.
 We teach that if you receive the bread, you have received a full communion.
 We teach that if you receive the wine/grape juice, you have received a full communion.
-We also offer gluten-free communion bread

 Why would I want to become a member at St. Paul’s?